Eddie023/declutter/README.md

 on config.yaml file, moves those files into correct folders.

 ## Configure output folder
-Change output foldername and add different type based on your personal need in config.yaml file.
+Change output folder name and add different type based on your personal need in config.yaml file.

 For example:
 ```